$L^2$ estimates and existence theorems for the $\overline{\partial}$ operators in infinite dimensions, II: Preliminaries

 \begin{remark} Definition \ref{pseudocovexdomain} is essentially motivated by \cite[Theorem 2.6.2, p.
 44]{Hor90} and \cite[Theorem 2.6.7, p.
 46]{Hor90}.
 There exist several other equivalent definitions of pseudo-convex domains in infinite-dimensional spaces, e.g., \cite[p.
 361]{Lem03}, \cite[Definition 37.3, p.
 274]{Mujica} and \cite[Definition 2.1.3, p.
 41]{Noverraz}.
 Our Definition \ref{pseudocovexdomain} is equivalent to these definitions but the proof of this fact is quite complicated, and therefore we shall present it in a forthcoming paper \cite{WZ}.

 Clearly, $\eta$ appeared in Definition \ref{pseudocovexdomain} is not unique.
 Since only second order partial derivatives are used in (\ref{positivity condition}), it seems more natural to require $\eta\in C^2_{F}\left( V\right)$ in Definition \ref{pseudocovexdomain}.
 Nevertheless, as we shall show in \cite{WZ} that, if one can find an exhaustion function $\eta\in C^2_{F}\left( V\right)$ satisfying (\ref{positivity condition}), then there exists another exhaustion function $\tilde\eta\in C^{\infty}_{F}\left( V\right)$ enjoying the same property.
-On the other hand, the $C^{\infty}_{F}\left( V\right)$-smoothness for plurisubharmonic exhaustion functions of $V$ will paly a key role in our main approximation results in the rest of this paper. \end{remark}
+Furthermore, the $C^{\infty}_{F}\left( V\right)$-smoothness for plurisubharmonic exhaustion functions on $V$ will paly a key role in our main approximation results in the rest of this paper. \end{remark}